editor-js/opensea/README.md

-# Opensea Tool for Editor.js
+# OpenSea Tool for Editor.js

 Parses the pasted link to OpenSea item and inserts the embed block.